TriciaAI/skillcrushfinalweatherapp/README.md

 # skillcrushfinalweatherapp
-final project for Skillcrush 104
+final project for Skillcrush 104 Ruby - a simple weather app